filswan/go-swan-client/document/conf_struct.md

-	SwanApiUrl                 string          //required when OfflineMode is false SwanApiKey                 string          //required when OfflineMode is false and SwanJwtToken is not provided SwanAccessToken            string          //required when OfflineMode is false and SwanJwtToken is not provided SwanJwtToken               string          //required when OfflineMode is false and SwanApiKey & SwanAccessToken are not provided
+	SwanApiUrl                 string          //required when OfflineMode is false SwanApiKey                 string          //required when OfflineMode is false and SwanJwtToken is not provided SwanAccessToken            string          //required when OfflineMode is false and SwanJwtToken is not provided SwanToken                  string          //required when OfflineMode is false and SwanApiKey & SwanAccessToken are not provided
 	PublicDeal                 bool            //required
 	BidMode                    int             //required
 	VerifiedDeal               bool            //required